THE IMPORTANCE AND VALUE OF ‘BEING’ - PATRICK TOMLINSON (2014)

 Date added: 13/10/20

 For many of us, this time of year (holiday season) is a time for ‘being’ with each other and a temporary stop in our often-frenetic lives of doing.
 It can be a special time of being with those to whom we are closely bonded by family and friendship.
-However, as this potential opportunity is often at odds with our regular day-to-day life and work experience, we might just replace one kind of frenetic activity with another, such as excessive consumption!
+However, as this potential opportunity is often at odds with our regular day-to-day life and work experience, we might just replace one kind of doing or activity with another, such as excessive consumption!
+While our lives may be busier the problem is not new.
+In 1934 Marion Milner (2011, p.63) captured the struggle well,

 The advent of a new year can be a time of reflection, which again can also be obliterated by hyperactivity under the name of celebration.
 It seems an appropriate time to write a blog about the value of being, as opposed to doing.
 The capacity to reflect is hugely beneficial to our health, especially when it is built into daily life.
-I read recently of a study that claims the regular habit of reflective writing can improve the speed of recovery from some illnesses and injuries.
+Bessel van der Kolk (2014, pp.239-241) has referred to numerous research studies that show that the regular habit of reflective writing can improve the speed of recovery from some illnesses and injuries.
 Reflection can reduce stress, which improves the immune system, etc.

 Increasingly, we hear about the value of reflection and concepts such as mindfulness are becoming familiar.
 The principles involved are not new and can be traced back thousands of years and are embraced in many fields, such as Buddhism.
 In terms of child development and of healthy adult capacities, the ability to reflect, to think about oneself, and to consider what others might be thinking about oneself is an essential part of being able to relate to others.
 Some researchers have argued that the ability to reflect on one’s experiences is a greater indicator of health than how much adversity one has experienced.
 As Kezelman and Stavropoulos (2012) who have created excellent guidelines for trauma-informed services, state,